spilin/mincer/README.md

     employees = EmployeesListQuery.new(Employee, {'sort' => 'employee_name', 'order' => 'DESC'})

-By default all Mincer objects will sort by attribute `id` and order `ASC`.
+By default all Mincer objects will sort by attribute `id` in `ASC` order.
 To change defaults you can override them like this

     class EmployeesListQuery < Mincer::Base